Local Food & Flavours

 Rundown

-A slow-cooked stew made with coconut milk, breadfruit, cassava or yam (whatever starch the chef prefers), snapper (or again, whatever fish the chef prefers) and cornmeal dumplings all cooked slowly until the flavours meld.
-Several Caymanians I have spoken to consider this a new word for what they traditionally called Fish Stew or Fish Dinner.
-One person told me the word Rundown came from the Eastern Caribbean, via Jamaica to the Cayman Islands.
-The ingredients of Fish Stew or Fish Dinner are as follows: Fish, breadkind (starchy ground provisions), coconut milk, flour dumplings, onions and peppers.
+A slow-cooked stew made with coconut milk, breadfruit, cassava or yam (whatever starch the chef prefers), snapper (or again, whatever fish the chef prefers) and cornmeal dumplings, all cooked slowly until the flavours meld.
+Some Caymanians consider this a new word for what they traditionally called Fish Stew or Fish Dinner.
+The word Rundown is thought to come from the Eastern Caribbean, via Jamaica.

 Sorrel